codegarden13/Computer-UsageDensity/README.md

 # Enumerate Workplace - Usage
-## Get a dataset about a windows machine's usage.
+Purpose: Get a dataset about each windows machine's usage in an  organisation.

 - Who used this computer during this year.
 - When did each of this users use this client last time.